The UT Rating

 The Utilitiesman rating was established in 1948; originally, a majority of the personnel used to fill this rating came from the Water Tender rating that was first established in 1884.

 Utilitiesman work with plumbing, heating, steam, compressed air, fuel storage, and distribution systems.
 Their work also includes water treatment and distribution systems, air conditioning and refrigeration equipment, and sewage collecting and disposal facilities at Navy shore installations around the world.
-This is a 5 year enlistment program.

 Navy Utilitiesmen plan, supervise, and perform tasks involved in installation, maintenance, and repair of plumbing, heating, steam, compressed air, fuel storage and distribution systems, water treatment and distribution systems, air conditioning and refrigeration equipment, and septic systems, as prescribed by drawings and specifications.
 UTs schedule and evaluate installation and operational tasks, maintain individual combat readiness, and perform tasks required in combat and disaster preparedness or recovery operations.